techidaily/site-games-able/source/_posts/achieving-perfection-a-complete-ps4-factory-reset.md

 ### 1\.
 Preparing a USB Drive for a PS4 Software Reinstall

  Your flash drive should have at least 2GB of space to store the PS4 firmware file.
-You might have to format the USB drive, so make sure to[back up your USB drive](https://www.makeuseof.com/windows-11-external-usb-back-up/) first.
+You might have to format the USB drive, so make sure to [back up your USB drive](https://www.makeuseof.com/windows-11-external-usb-back-up/) first.
 Once you're ready, follow the steps below:

-1. Head over to the[PS4 firmware site](https://www.playstation.com/en-gb/support/hardware/ps4/system-software/) .
+1. Head over to the [PS4 firmware site](https://www.playstation.com/en-gb/support/hardware/ps4/system-software/) .
 2. Download the firmware file from the**Reinstall PS4 system software** section.
 This will be the full version of the software for your PlayStation 4.
 3. [Format your USB flash drive](https://www.makeuseof.com/tag/format-usb-drive/) in FAT32.
 4. Create a folder named**PS4** on your flash drive.